 Representing it as a “victory” and stating that “UCT loses a billion rand case” is fantasy.

 Qwabi said Mpendulo brought nothing but more trouble into their lives after they trusted him.
 UCT failed them after they worked to keep the university and its people safe for years, said Qwabi, but Mpendulo made things much worse.

 Qwabi said this fight made them targets at work.
 As a result, he was no longer happy and resigned earlier this year.
 But he continued supporting the motion that he and his colleagues should be insourced.

 Qwabi said that when Mpendulo showed them the “court order” they were “so happy”.
 He said: “We didn’t even know that they were fake until recently.
 By then all the striking workers were out of their jobs.”

 “We believed him but he messed up our lives,” said Qwabi.

 Mpendulo and the “Hawks”

-Despite the “order” being a forgery, Mpendulo insists that it is real, and he insists that the Hawks are investigating UCT for not following it.
+Mpendulo insists that the Hawks are investigating UCT for not following the court order.
 He would not give GroundUp the case number, and he threatened to report GroundUp to the Hawks if we “saved” the order.